privacygmail cleanupemail security

 • Source-available = good

-• Closed source = must trust completely
+• Closed source = you have to trust them completely

 6. Are you CASA certified by Google?